 I love it so much I almost bath it in during brew day!

-A quick tip for you is get yourself a spray bottle and fill it with water and the right dosage of star san and have it handy during brew day… I spray the shite out of everything that the beer will come in contact with as I go along.
+A quick tip for you is get yourself a spray bottle and fill it with water and the right dosage of Star San and have it handy during brew day… I spray everything that the beer will come in contact with as I go along.

 How to Clean and Sanitize after Brew Day…

-Ok so once your brew day is done… the shitty part of the process begins.
+Ok so once your brew day is done… the not-so-fun part of the process begins.

-Yup the biggest part of brewing is cleaning and sanitizing… which is ironic as most dudes hate cleaning… yet here we go ahead and choose a hobby where we will be cleaning like a molly maid all hopped up on speed!
+Yup, the biggest part of brewing is the cleaning and sanitizing… which is ironic as most dudes hate cleaning… yet here we go ahead and choose a hobby where we will be cleaning like a molly maid all hopped up on speed!

-First: You first need to clean the hell out of all your gear… elbow grease and some unscented hand soap will do the trick.
+First: You first need to clean the hell out of all your gear… elbow grease and PBW or Oxi Clean will do the trick.

-Get rid of all the remnants of the brew day… trub, grains, hops, etc. Anything that is metal you can use a wire type scrubbing brush pad on it… anything that is plastic do NOT!
+Get rid of all the remnants of the brew day… trub, grains, hops, etc. For anything that is metal, you can use a wire-type scrubbing brush pad on it… anything that is plastic do NOT!

-Plastic can scratch… and little nasties can hide in the scratches just waiting to infect the shite out of your beer.
+Plastic can scratch… and little nasties can hide in the scratches just waiting to infect your beer.
 This is especially true with your fermenter.
 Use a soft cloth and elbow grease.

 I do not re-sanitize the hot side equipment before brew day… but I do re-sanitize the equipment that will be used for the cold side of brewing.
 I even leave Star San sitting in my fermenter and kegs between brew days.

-Anyhow I cannot stress enough that you must spend ample time cleaning and sanitizing thoroughly… it is the most important step in insuring home brewing success!!
+Anyhow, I cannot stress enough that you must spend ample time cleaning and sanitizing thoroughly… it is the most important step in ensuring home brewing success!!

 Some Last Tips

-1) Use a soft cloth… do not use a brush or hard sponge as it will put scratches in your equipment and bacteria can build up there making it very hard to clean.
+1) Use a soft cloth… do not use a brush or hard sponge as it will put scratches on your equipment and bacteria can build up there making it very hard to clean.

-2) Clean and sanitize the whole brewing area… counter tops and stove and sink is what I recommend and do.
+2) Clean and sanitize the whole brewing area… counter tops and stove and sink are what I recommend and do.

 3) Clean and sanitize a plate or tray in order to place your sanitized gear on, such as spoons, bottle openers, scissors, etc!